lancedb/documentation/docs/src/guides/search/full-text-search.md

 ### **4. Basic and Fuzzy Search**

-Now we can perform both basic and fuzzy searches:
+Now we can perform basic, fuzzy, and prefix match searches:

 #### **Basic Exact Search**